 Self-taught Catherine’s work is multi-faceted working with a variety of media on canvas, paper, wood and glass.
 Working with oil paints, acrylic, house paint, enamel , she adopts unconventional techniques that include using sheets of Perspex, knives, brushes, construction caulk, sanding machines.
 She describes her approach herself as “having no rules and disrespecting the canvas”.
 She creates thick impasto and adds any item to hand including plastic, sand, string, leaves, textiles all superimposed on her canvases with slashes and scars to create dense deep powerful imagery with a moving vulnerability.

 A qualified welder Catherine also works with scrap metal to creating sculptures, often inspired by African street art.

-Catherine is currently studying for her MA Creative Practice at Leeds Art University where she is exploring how to reveal lost and forgotten histories through her art, with a specific focus on Colonialism in Africa.
+Catherine recently completed her MA at Leeds Art University where she is exploring how to reveal lost and forgotten histories through her art, with a specific focus on Colonialism in Africa.